How to Get Recruited for Volleyball (5 Important Tips)

 The list should include three levels of interest to help organize your thoughts:

-• Safety Schools – Programs likely to accept you based on grades and skill level.
+- Safety Schools – Programs that are likely to accept you based on grades and skill level.

-• Ideal Schools – Programs you would most likely qualify for.
+- Ideal Schools – Programs that you would most likely qualify for.

-• Dream Schools – A best case scenario program that would be the perfect fit, but you're less likely to get accepted.
+- Dream Schools – A best case scenario program that would be the perfect fit but is less likely.

 2. Align with Other Elite Players